Civil War (song): Background

 "Civil War" was the brainchild of the Guns N' Roses members Axl Rose, Slash, and Duff McKagan.
 Slash stated that the song was an instrumental he had written right before the band left for the Japanese leg of its Appetite for Destruction world tour.
 Axl wrote lyrics and it was worked into a proper song at a sound check in Melbourne, Australia.
 On September 27, 1993, Duff McKagan explained where the song came from in an interview on Rockline:

 Basically it was a riff that we would do at sound-checks.
 Axl came up with a couple of lines at the beginning.
 And...
 I went in a peace march, when I was a little kid, with my mom.
 I was like four years old.
 For Martin Luther King.
 And that's when: "Did you wear the black arm band when they shot the man who said: 'Peace could last forever'?"
 It's just true-life experiences, really.

-Composition

-Civil War has been described as a hard rock, progressive rock, heavy metal and glam metal song.
+Rose has stated the lyrics were inspired by a man known to Rose as Riad, a former acquaintance of his ex Erin Everly, who claimed to be an international arms dealer and financier (who also inspired the later song Riad N' The Bedouins).